 Sunday Night

-A chance of snow before 4am.
-Mostly cloudy, with a low around 9.
-Wind chill values as low as -6.
-Northwest wind 10 to 15 mph.
-Chance of precipitation is 30%.
+A chance of snow showers between 8pm and 9pm, then rain and snow showers likely between 9pm and 10pm, then rain and snow showers.
+Cloudy, with a low around 32.
+Southwest wind 15 to 20 mph.
+Chance of precipitation is 90%.
 New snow accumulation of less than half an inch possible.

 Monday Night